 - Capture One’s exporting options are more powerful than Lightroom’s – I can kick off multiple export batches for a set of photographs, each with it’s own group of settings, at the same time.
 This comes in very handy when I’m exporting an album for backing up (full resolution, highest quality), and for web uploads (smaller file size, with watermark).
 I use the default Output tool-tab for this.

 Besides these, I use two other tool-tabs on an ad hoc basis – Lens and Metadata.
 Both are untouched and are mostly used for informative purposes only.

 Cropping and horizon leveling are such common actions that Capture One keeps them accessible at all times, outside of tool-tabs.

 Adapting to Capture One

-All things considered my transition to Capture One has been quite smooth.
+All things considered, my transition to Capture One has been quite smooth.
 The decision to migrate over time seems to be working…so far.
-However, given the differences inherent between Capture One and Lightroom, I knew there would some give and take in terms of usability, flexibility and features.
+However, given the differences inherent between Capture One and Lightroom, I knew there would be some give and take in terms of usability, flexibility, and features.

 And here is how Lightroom handles it:

 Watermarking photographs upon export is an area where I’m struggling a bit with Capture One.
 There isn’t any way to scale the watermark depending on the degree of cropping, there don’t seem to be options to save different watermarks and its application in the exported file isn’t quite as good with strong aliasing around the watermark text.

 In Lightroom, Highlight Recovery works by reducing highlights which makes sense.
 In Capture One, however, you increase the Highlights to recover them which is not intuitive.
 Overall recoverability in Capture One seems reduced too.
 A -100 Highlight in Lightroom recovers way more than a +100 in Capture One.
 Shadow recovery is comparable.